Millicent Preston-Stanley: Political career

-Preston-Stanley served as the member for the Eastern Suburbs from 1925 to 1927, campaigning for reductions in maternal mortality, reform in child welfare, amendments to the Health Act, and better housing.
-She delivered her inaugural address to the Legislative Assembly of the New South Wales Parliament on 26 August 1925, using the opportunity to address her colleagues who did not believe that women had a role in politics.
+She campaigned for reductions in maternal mortality, reform in child welfare, amendments to the Health Act, and better housing.
+She delivered her inaugural address to the Legislative Assembly of the New South Wales Parliament on 26 August 1925, using the opportunity to address those of her colleagues who did not believe that women had a role in politics.
 She said: Some hon. members have been kind enough to suggest that women should be protected from the hurly-burly of politics.
-This attitude of mind may do credit to the softness of their hearts, and I think it may also be taken as prima facie evidence of a little softening in their heads. … I believe that women's questions are national questions, and that national questions are women's questions, and it may be shown that woman can take her place amongst the representatives of the people in the Parliament of the country and play her part in the political life of the nation.In addition, her inaugural address argued against reducing the 48 hour workweek to 44 hours, arguing that the Labour Party should first shorten the average woman's workweek, which she claimed was 112 hours.
+This attitude of mind may do credit to the softness of their hearts, and I think it may also be taken as prima facie evidence of a little softening in their heads. … I believe that women's questions are national questions, and that national questions are women's questions, and it may be shown that woman can take her place amongst the representatives of the people in the Parliament of the country and play her part in the political life of the nation.In addition, her inaugural address argued against reducing the 48 hour workweek to 44 hours, arguing that the Labor Party should first shorten the average woman's workweek, which she claimed was 112 hours.